-Changing the lives of children and youths since 1868
+Changing the lives of children and youth since 1868

 The Diakon Lutheran Fund today helps to make possible the types of services it once provided.

-That nearly 150-year history of service has touched and changed the lives of thousands of children and youths—a tradition of care that continues today.
+That over 150-year history of service has touched and changed the lives of thousands of children and youth—a tradition of care that continues today.

-As careful stewards, the Diakon Lutheran Fund Board of Directors oversees millions of dollars in assets, which generate interest income to ...
+As careful stewards, the Diakon Board of Directors oversees millions of dollars in assets, which generate interest income to ...

 - Offer mentoring and supportive services for older teens and young adults who need that guidance to remain on the road to success ... for whom there are often no other options.